telerik/xamarin-forms-docs/controls/button/howto/button-howto-create-circle-button.md

 &nbsp;

-You could easily create circular Buttons with RadButton by adjusting its Width, Height and BorderRadius properties following the next instructions:
+You could easily create circular buttons with RadButton by adjusting its Width, Height and BorderRadius properties following the next instructions:

 * Width should be equal to Height;
 * BorderRadius should be set to half Width/Height value;